philips-forks/ml-project-template-philips/README.md

 * In Windows PowerShell: `.\docker_start.ps1` or right-click -> "Run with Powershell"
 * **Follow prompts**.
 The ports you are asked to set-up are the host ports, advice available ports to your system admin if you work on remote server, or specify free ports if you work on local machine.

+## Update image
+* You can access container by the comand: `docker exec -it CONTAINER_NAME bash`
+* Then install as many pip packages as you want (do not forget to add them into `requirements.txt`)
+* At the end you can update the image with the command: `docker commit --change=CMD ~/init.sh CONTAINER_NAME IMAGE_NAME`

+## Share image
+* Share the repo and then either build the image on new machine, or compress and decompress the image on a new machine :
+* `docker save IMAGE_NAME:latest > my-image.tar`
+* `docker load < my-image.tar`

 ## Notes:
 - On Windows machine.
 If PowerShell says "execution of scripts is disabled on this system", you can  run in powershell with admin rights: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine` to allow scripts execution.
 But do it with caution, since some scripts can be vulnerable.
 For the details follow the [link](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).